-Fixtures which are in the programmer are shown in mid blue on the touch buttons (Section 7.1.1).
-Attributes in the programmer (the things you have changed) are shown in cyan on the attribute displays (Section 7.2.1).
+Fixtures which are in the programmer are shown in mid blue on the touch buttons (Section 7.2).
+Attributes in the programmer (the things you have changed) are shown in cyan on the attribute displays.

-Firing a cue does not place the values from the cue in the programmer, so you can't just turn on a playback and record what you see to another cue (although the Include function lets you do this, see Using Parts of Existing Cues - the Include Function (Section 10.4.4).
+Firing a cue does not place the values from the cue in the programmer, so you can't just turn on a playback and record what you see to another cue (although the Include function lets you do this, see Using Parts of Existing Cues - the Include Function.
 You can also use Record Stage mode to record what you see on stage).

-10.2.2 Creating a Cue
+10.3 Creating a Cue

-- 1. Press <Clear> to clear the programmer.
-This ensures that you are starting with a clean slate. - Set up the look using the fixtures.
+- Press <Clear> to clear the programmer.
+This ensures that you are starting with a clean slate. - 2.
+Set up the look using the fixtures.
 You can save shapes in a cue.
 Remember that only fixtures which are selected or have been modified will be saved in the cue (in [Record by Fixture] mode). - 3.
-Press the <Record> button. - 4.
-Press the Select button of an empty playback to record the cue.
+Press the <Record> button (<Record Cue> on Pearl Expert). - 4.
+Press the Swop button of an empty Playback to record the cue.
 The handles where you can record the cue will flash.
 You can also record a cue onto a touch button in the Playbacks window. - 5.
 Press <Clear> to clear the programmer